 Winter Porch Pot Designs That the Grinch Would Disapprove

 Maybe Christmas doesn’t come from a store, but fabulous porch decorations sure do!
-Make some hot cocoa, put on your favorite ugly Christmas sweater, and give the Grinch something to “loathe entirely” this holiday season by creating the best porch pots Whoville—sorry, Oceanside—has ever seen.
+Make some hot cocoa, put on your favorite ugly Christmas sweater, and give the Grinch something to “loathe entirely” this holiday season by creating the best porch pots Whoville—sorry, cough, Oceanside—has ever seen.

 How to Make Your Porch Feel Cozy with Winter Porch Pots